Company Disclosure

 Financial Planning

 As part of our investment advisory relationship with our clients, we provide financial planning services.
 Fee based financial planning is a comprehensive relationship which incorporates many different aspects of your financial status into an overall plan to help guide your goals and objectives.
-The financial planning relationship consists of face-to-face meetings and ad hoc meetings with you and/or your other professionals (e.g., attorneys, accountants, etc.) as necessary
+The financial planning relationship consists of face-to-face meetings and ad hoc meetings with you and/or your other professionals (e.g., attorneys, accountants, etc.) as necessary.
+Generally, the financial plan is presented to the client within 30 – 60 days (of the contract date).
+Follow-on client service meetings may take place thereafter, at FFA’s discretion.

 In performing financial planning services, we typically examine and analyze your overall financial situation, which can include issues such as taxes, insurance needs, overall debt, credit, business planning, retirement savings and reviewing your current investment program.
 Our services focus on all or only one of these areas depending upon the scope of our engagement with you.